raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ![Black wire](images/wire-ushape.png)

 Now take a black jumper wire and remove one end to expose the connector, just as you did before.
-Hold the connector next to one end of one of your 10cm lenghts of black wire, and pass both wires through the narrow end of an insulation boot.
+Hold the connector next to one end of one of your 10cm lengths of black wire, and pass both wires through the narrow end of an insulation boot.
 Insert both together into a crimp and tighten the crimp as before.

 ![Black wire](images/ground-wire1.png)